 The gRPC programming surface in most languages comes in both synchronous and asynchronous flavors.

-This release contains refinements, improvements, and bug fixes, with highlights listed below.
+- This release contains refinements, improvements, and bug fixes.